sandycaltechpgp/capstone-project/README.md

 Create a dynamic and responsive online food delivery web application for ordering food items of different cuisines from a restaurant.

 Contains an Admin and an User portal.
+When you login with Admin user you will be redirected to Admin Portal.
+When you login with Non-Admin user you will be redirecterd to the End User Portal.

 Admin Portal Features:
 1. Signup/SignIn
 2. Add and Remove Cuisines
 3. Add and Remove Food Items
 4. Edit/Enable/Disable Food Items
+5. Change Password

 User Portal Features:
 1. SignUp/SignIn